 You can learn the 10 main steps your cybersecurity plan should include, and more, by reading our Incident Response Guide.

-More than half of organizations were hit by ransomware last year – and attackers succeeded in encrypting files in 73% of cases.
-1
+Almost two-thirds of organizations were hit by ransomware last year – and attackers succeeded in encrypting files in 65% of cases.

 Tip #2: Don’t declare “mission accomplished” too soon